Masmiseim36/iMXRT/readme.md

 - Using the latest CMSIS-Files and register-descriptions provided by NXP
 - Enabling debugging in the external-SDRAM-memory
 - Added a loader (in Source code) which supports different Flash memory targets
-- Added sample code for booting from external Flash
 - Adding support for iMXRT1040

+Sample code for booting from external Flash can be found in this repositorry: https://github.com/Masmiseim36/Coremark_iMXRT

 The following Controllers are supported: